YubicoLabs/yed-self-service/README.md

 ## About the Inventory Alert

-The second lambda function, yedselfserviceinv, introduces the functionality to alert an administrator if your YubiKey quantity falls below a specific threshold.
+The second lambda function (yedselfserviceinv) introduces the functionality to alert an administrator if your YubiKey quantity falls below a specific threshold.

 The current logic compares ALL the items of your inventory from a result of a GET /inventory API call.
-This lambda is also set to run once a day, and on each run will send low quantity products to all the subscribers to your AWS SNS topic.
+This lambda is also set to run once a day, and on each run will send alerts to a defined administrator indicating that there may be an item with low quantity in your YED inventory.

 **Where is my lambada logic?** - You don't need to go into the Lambda resource directly to edit your lambda, it can be done directly from your project.
-The Lambda index can be found in the directory **amplify > backend > function > yedselfserviceinv > src > index.js**
+The Lambda index can be found in the directory [**amplify > backend > function > yedselfserviceinv > src > index.js**](https://github.com/YubicoLabs/yed-self-service/tree/master/amplify/backend/function/yedselfserviceinv)

 ### On using Env and Secret Variables